Skip to main content

 • How important is the proposed activity to advancing knowledge and understanding within its own field or across different fields?

-• How well qualified is the graduate student (individual or team) to conduct the project?
+• How well qualified is the graduate student and faculty (individual or team) to conduct the project?

 • To what extent does the proposed activity suggest and explore creative, original, or potentially transformative concepts?